brandonmosher/pyctemp/README.md

 # pyctemp

-## What it does
+## What
-pyctemp is essentialy a powerful find-and-replace tool to instantiate C template code using c++-like syntax.
+pyctemp is essentially a powerful find-and-replace tool to instantiate C template code using c++-like syntax.
 It scans c-files for includes matching specified templates, infers template parameter names and values, and generates template targets with those parameter substitutions applied.

 ## Why
-While templating is possible in C using only preprocessor macros, it requires ugly and unnatural code. pyctemp is designed to mimic a subset of the C++ template sytax allowing for cleaner source files while still supporting ide linting.
-Care has been taken to avoid replicating the functionality of a C preprocessor or parser. pyctemps distinguishing feature, therefore, is it's ability to perform text substitutions not possible with the C preprocessor while avoiding the complexity of the C parser.
+While templating is possible in C using only preprocessor macros, it requires ugly and unnatural code. pyctemp is designed to mimic a subset of the C++ template syntax allowing for cleaner source files while still supporting ide linting.
+Care has been taken to avoid replicating the functionality of a C preprocessor or parser. pyctemp's distinguishing feature, therefore, is it's ability to perform text substitutions not possible with the C preprocessor while avoiding the complexity of the C parser.
 This simplicity makes pyctemp easily adaptable to different needs.
 Included as examples are templates for dynamic array, linked list, and map (hash table) containers.

 ## Features
 - Recursively generate targets that include nested templates